Pylons/pyramid/docs/narr/templates.rst

 containing them around.

-In the examples above we pass in a keyword argument named ``request`` representing the current :mod:`repoze.bfg` request.
+In the examples above we pass in a keyword argument named ``request`` representing the current :mod:`pyramid` request.
 Passing a request keyword argument will cause the ``render_to_response`` function to supply the renderer with more correct system values (see :ref:`renderer_system_values`), because most of the information